karola3vax/Source2-AntiWallHack/README.md

 # ⚠️ Warning

-This project is just in Alpha phase and yet to be released soon.
+This project is just in Alpha phase and yet to be fully released soon.
 Bugs and technical issues are expected.
 Use it with care.

 # Source2-AntiWallHack